 - 10.F.1.
 In a championship match with a tie-breaker match: If the winner of the loser's bracket defeats the winner of the winner's bracket, then a tie-breaker match to 15 points must be played.
-Maximum time between the championship match and the tiebreaker match is 10 minutes.
-Rule 10.A.5 procedures will be followed to begin play for the tie-breaker match. - 10.
-G. Suspended Games.
+The standard time between the championship match and the tie-breaker match is 10 minutes. - 10.G.
+Suspended Games.
 A game suspended due to extenuating circumstances shall be resumed with the same server, score, and remaining time-outs as when interrupted.

-10. H. Other Time-Out Rules.
+10.H.
+Other Time-Out Rules.

 - 10.H.1.
-Before A Match or Between Games: Neither medical nor regular time-outs may be taken before a match starts.
+Before a Match or Between Games: Neither medical nor regular time-outs may be taken before a match starts.
 A match cannot begin until all players are present and the starting score is called.
-Time-out(s) may be used at the start of the second or third game in a two-out-of-three game match. - 10.H.2.
+Time-out(s) may be used before the start of the second and subsequent games in a multiple-game match. - 10.H.2.
 Extenuating Circumstances: The referee may call a referee time-out to address extenuating circumstances that may require an extended interruption of play. - 10.H.2.a.
-In the interest of overall safety, if the referee determines a potential medical situation exists, (for example, heat exhaustion, heat stroke, etc.) the referee is authorized to call a referee time-out and summon medical personnel or the Tournament Director.
-If determined to be a valid medical situation requiring treatment, the referee will charge a medical time-out to the affected player and proceed in accordance with Rule 10.B.
-If the player did not require treatment, play resumes and no time-out is charged to the player.
-If the player has previously used, or been charged a medical timeout, the referee will call a referee time-out and summon medical personnel or the Tournament Director to determine if the player may resume play.
+In the interest of safety, if the referee determines a potential medical situation exists, (for example, heat exhaustion, heat stroke, etc.) and the player is unable to or refuses to call a medical timeout, the referee is authorized to call a referee time-out and summon medical personnel or the Tournament Director.
+Referee requested medical time-outs will not be charged against the player.

 - 10.H.2.b.
 Active bleeding shall be addressed in accordance with Rule 10.B.5. - 10.H.2.c.
 Foreign substances on the court, such as debris, water or other fluids, shall be removed or cleaned up. - 10.H.2.d.
-Rule 10.A.5 procedures shall be used to resume play.
+Rule 10.A.5 shall be used to resume play.